bluealloy/revm/README.md

 # revm - Revolutionary Machine

 Is **Rust Ethereum Virtual Machine** with great name that is focused on **speed** and **simplicity**.
-It gets ispiration from SputnikVM (opcodes/machine are copied from here), OpenEthereum and Geth.
-This is probably one of the fasted implementation of EVM, from const EVM Spec to optimistic changelogs for subroutines to merging eip2929 in EVM state so that it can be accesses only once are some of the things that are improving the speed of execution.
+It gets ispiration from `SputnikVM` (opcodes/machine are copied from here), `OpenEthereum` and `Geth`.
+This is probably one of the fasted implementation of EVM, from const EVM Spec to optimistic changelogs for subroutines to merging `eip2929` in EVM state so that it can be accesses only once are some of the things that are improving the speed of execution.

 Here is list of things that i would like to use as guide in this project:
 - **EVM compatibility and stability** - this goes without saying but it is nice to put it here.
 In blockchain industry, stability is most desired attribute of any system.